DISCLAIMER: This post may have some affiliate links in which I receive a commission from said links.

 Being somewhat of a sci-fi buff, I had to give this game a try.
 Actually, I would give any game a try, lol.
 Yet this one was really different from some of the sci-fi games out there that I’ve seen.
 Given that it was a sci-fi game, players shouldn’t be surprised by its incorporation of the way out of this world theories (no pun intended).
 This game could be considered as an action sci-fi added with adventures and others.
 The game involved a lot of moving around from place to place to find objects, combine objects, hidden objects, and various types of puzzles.
-There were 18 hidden graphic and voice recordings that would become clues to explain different sites throughout.
-It was a really worthwhile game because the graphic was really awesome.
+There were eighteen hidden graphics and voice recordings that would become clues to explain different sites throughout.
+It was a really worthwhile game because the graphics were really awesome.
 It also felt like the gamer was on a journey of exploration as the main character, not just being a third person trying to solve a past event.
 Oh yeah, use the map!
 You can jump back and forth from places just using it, don’t have to travel on your own if you feel dizzy or don’t want to remember all the locations.
 If you could, cool, but if you can’t, always refer to the map for help.

 The story of the game revolved around the famous site many of us have heard of as Atlantis.
 Yes, the lost civilization.
 However, this one took and incorporated different sci-fi elements to it.
 The story began in present-day (2015) with archeologist Amirite Stone and her fiance, Michael–who was a diver, supposedly working on uncovering the site of the lost Atlantis.
 One morning when Amirite woke up on the ship and couldn’t find Michael, she dived below into the temple of Atlantis and tried to locate him.
 In an attempt to search for him, she also discovered different mechanisms within the temple.
 When she finally managed to turn off the laser and reached for a certain special artifact, the temple crumbled all around her thus burying her.
 Zoomed ahead 125 years later, Amirite was now in a spaceship of some sort traveling through the galaxy.
 What we saw previously was just part of a dream.
 Yet it was actually a past memory.
 Amirite had actually died 125 years ago in that underwater temple but was later resurrected by scientists who had finally found a cure and repaired her brain cells.
 She was now recruited by the government to take on further exploration of the planet Mars.
 Earth was now in chaos and due to lack of resources among other things, humans, in general, had sought out shelters underground.
 Mars seemed like a suitable new home so scientists were still exploring and trying to find a way so that they could somehow reproduce a livable environment for mankind.